Spring Street Fire: 'A Business Owner's Worst Nightmare'

 Michel said that she was notified of the fire by an employee who'd been contacted by her father about the fire.

-Firefighters and police would not be expected to notify business owners of the blaze, Michel said and added "They were doing what they should be doing; fighting the fire."
+Firefighters and police would not be expected to notify business owners of the blaze, Michel said and added, "They were doing what they should be doing; fighting the fire."

-Michel said that pub employees ceased daily operations at about 12:30 a.m. and noticed nothing out of the ordinary at that time.
+Michel said pub employees ceased daily operations at about 12:30 a.m. and noticed nothing out of the ordinary at that time.
 Ross should be credited for his police investigation into the smell of smoke some three hours later, she said.

 "He's the one that saved the building," Michel said.